deepinsight/insightface/web-demos/swapping_discord/README.md

-# Using Midjourney and InsightFaceSwap Bot to create a personalized portrait
+# Using Midjourney and the Picsi.AI by InsightFaceSwap Bot to create a personalized portrait

 We have named this highly realistic portrait creation tool as ``Picsi.AI``.
 You can use it for free, or head over to [Patreon](https://www.patreon.com/picsi) to subscribe and access more features and higher usage limits.